sajjadhossainshohag/laravel-paystack/README.md

 /**
-* This method lists the subaccounts associated with your paystack account
+* This method lists the subaccounts associated with your Paystack account
 * @return array
 */
 Paystack::listSubAccounts();